 Other names include plasterboard, wallboard, sheetrock, gypsum board, or gypsum panel.

-There is a 90% chance that walls and ceilings of your house are made up of drywall because it is extremely easy to install and have comparatively low installation and fitting cost.
+There is a 90% chance that the walls and ceilings of your house are made up of drywall because it is extremely easy to install and have comparatively low installation and fitting cost.

 If you are planning to repaint drywall the same color as the old paint, then you do have some advantages in terms of preparation compared to painting a wall where you want to change the color.

 However, you will still have to do some preparation, especially if you want to repaint the drywall that has peeling paint.

 What follows are seven solid tips in repainting drywall that already has paint on it.
 We will first take a look at repainting drywall with the same color…

 How to Repaint a Drywall The Same Color?

 Painting over painted walls (with nearly the same shade as before) is fairly easy if you know the right steps to follow.

 1- Consider the Age of the Current Paint

-Generally speaking, you should never paint over existing paint because the differences in the age or condition mean your new paint job will not last longer than the old one.
+Generally speaking, you should never paint over existing paint because the differences in age or condition mean your new paint job will not last longer than the old one.

 The old paint underneath will continue to age and deteriorate and will take your new paint with it once it starts to peel and separate.

 You should only paint over existing paint if it is still fairly new, such as being a year or less old for example.

-Paint which is still that new might be considered a previous coat rather than old paint and you should treat it as such.
+Paint that is still that new might be considered a previous coat rather than old paint and you should treat it as such.
 This means you do not need to purchase any primer if you keep the old paint.

 However, you should thoroughly check the old paint and look for any signs of cracking, fading, or peeling.
 If you see such signs, you must remove the paint and get a primer before adding new paint.

-Care that you choose a right primer for drywall if you need to apply the primer on the wall.
+Care that you choose the right primer for drywall if you need to apply the primer on the wall.